 On second thoughts, the results of the DFT calculations with respect to the strain effects in the oxygen adsorption energies and barrier heights on Cu(111) are rather surprising.
 The d-band of copper is filled which means that a shift of the d-band center upon lattice strain should not be expected.
-Hence the usual explanation for the higher reactivity of expanded surfaces [5, 11] does not seem to be applicable to copper surfaces.
-In order to investigate the effect of surface strain on the reactivity of copper surfaces in more detail, we have extended the previous study by Xu and Mavrikakis by determining the binding energies and dissociation barriers of hydrogen on clean and oxygen covered copper surfaces.
-The hydrogen/copper system has served as a benchmark system for the study of the interaction of molecules with surfaces, both experimentally [12-17] as well as theoretically [18-27], still strain effects in the adsorption have not been studied yet.
+Hence the usual explanation for the higher reactivity of expanded surfaces [5,11] does not seem to be applicable to copper surfaces.
+In order to investigate the effect of surface strain on the reactivity of copper surfaces in more detail, we have extended the previous study by Xu and Mavrikakis by determining the binding energies and dissociation barriers of hydrogen on clean and oxygen-covered copper surfaces.
+The hydrogen/ copper system has served as a benchmark system for the study of the interaction of molecules with surfaces, both experimentally [12-17] as well as theoretically [18-27], still strain effects in the adsorption have not been studied yet.

-Using density functional theory, we have determined the hydrogen atomic adsorption energies and the dissociation barriers on the low-index $\mathrm{Cu}(111)$, $\mathrm{Cu}(100)$ and $\mathrm{Cu}(110)$ surfaces for three different lateral lattice constants corresponding to a compressed, unstrained and expanded substrate.
-In order to study the influence of adsorbed oxygen on the interaction of copper with hydrogen, we have performed the corresponding calculations for the $\mathrm{O}(2\times2)/\mathrm{Cu}(100)$ surface.
+Using DFT, we have determined the hydrogen atomic adsorption energies and the dissociation barriers on the low-index Cu(111), Cu(100) and Cu(110) surfaces for three different lateral lattice constants corresponding to a compressed, unstrained and expanded substrate.
+In order to study the influence of adsorbed oxygen on the interaction of copper with hydrogen, we have performed the corresponding calculations for the O( $2 \times 2$ )/Cu(100) surface.

 For all considered surfaces, we find an upshift of the center of the d-band upon lattice expansion.
 Still there is no general trend in the hydrogen adsorption energies as a function of lattice strain at the high-symmetry sites of the low-index Cu surface in contrast to the predictions of the d-band model [5].
 In order to understand the unexpected behavior, the d-band center shift upon adsorption has also to be taken into account.
-Furthermore, the dissociation barriers on Cu(111) and Cu(100)
+Furthermore, the dissociation barriers on Cu(111) and Cu(100)also show an opposite behavior as a function of the lattice strain.
+On the other hand, the change in the hydrogen adsorption energies and dissociation barriers on the oxygen-precovered Cu(100) surface can be simply related to the increasing hydrogen-oxygen distance upon lattice expansion.